-$$P{C}(X{k}) = \sqrt{\frac{1}{N} \sum{l=1}^{L} \sum{i \in U{l}} d{i} (\rho{i} - \overline{\rho}{l})^{2}} .$$ (8)
+$$P{C}(X{k}) = \sqrt{\frac{1}{N} \sum{l=1}^{L} \sum{i \in U{l}} d{i} (\rho{i} - \overline{\rho}{l})^{2}}.$$ (8)

-To say it in words: $P_C(X_k)$ is the remaining within cell variation of the response probabilities if the variable $X_k$ is removed from the cross-classification.
-If, on the one hand, the remaining variation is large,
+To say it in words: $P_c(X_k)$ is the remaining within cell variation of the response probabilities if the variable X_k is removed from the cross-classification.
+If, on the one hand, the remaining variation is large, this can apparently not be accounted for by the other variables.
+So, there is an important role for X_k .
+If, on the other hand, the remaining variation is small, the other variables are capable of explaining the variation.
+It can be concluded that there need not be a role for X_k in reducing the lack of representativity.

-Also here it can be remarked that $P_C(X_k) \le S(\rho) \le 0.5$ , i.e. the total variation within categories is smaller than the total variation, and again a larger value for $P_C(X_k)$ implies a stronger conditional impact.
+Also here it can be remarked that $P_C(X_k) \le S(\rho) \le 0.5$, i.e. the total variation within categories is smaller than the total variation, and again a larger value for $P_C(X_k)$ implies a stronger conditional impact.

 The conditional partial R-indicators may also be subject to bias and they have a standard error.
 In RISQ 2.0, the bias adjustment for the partial R-indicators at the variable level is left unchanged and is based on prorating, see Shlomo and Schouten (2013).
 Based on simulation studies, it is again recommended to use the adjusted estimates for sample sizes smaller than 15,000 and the unadjusted estimates for larger sample sizes.
 Both estimates are, however, provided.
 New in RISQ 2.0 is an analytic approximation to the standard error of the conditional partial R-indicator.
 The approximation in SAS and R is different.
-In SAS, the approximated standard error is taken to be equal to the standard error of the standard deviation of the estimated response propensities as if the response model consists only of all other variable $X_k^-$ and not including the selected variable $X_k$ .
+In SAS, the approximated standard error is taken to be equal to the standard error of the standard deviation of the estimated response propensities as if the response model consists only of all other variable X_k^- and not including the selected variable X_k^- .
 Based on simulation studies it was concluded that this approximation works satisfactory under most circumstances but may produce invalid results when the R-indicator attains values close to one.
 For this reason, the R code uses a conservative approximation, namely to take the standard error approximation of the unconditional variable-level partial R-indicator, which is always larger.
 We refer to Shlomo, Schouten and De Heij (2013) for details.